docksal/docksal/docs/troubleshooting-smb.md

 ## Root cause

-During VM start Docksal creates shares for all your local drives, `docksal-c` for `C:`, `docksal-d` for `D:` etc. If Docksal fails to create them for any reason, then Docker will not be able to access your files.
+During VM start Docksal creates shares for all your local drives, `docksal-c` for `C:`, `docksal-d` for `D:` etc.
+If share creation fails, Docker will not be able to access your files.

-But even if shares were created successfully, then if mounting those shares from within Docksal VM fails for any reason, then Docker will not be able to access your files.
+Even if shares were created successfully, mounting them from within the VM may still fail for some reason.
+In that case, Docker also will not be able to access your files.

 ## Troubleshooting